 Allergic Reactions to Antibiotics

 Antibiotics can also cause allergic reactions Allergies to Drugs People sometimes mistake many adverse drug reactions for allergies.
 For example, people who experience stomach discomfort after taking aspirin (a common adverse reaction) often say they are... read more .
 Mild allergic reactions may consist of an itchy rash or slight wheezing.
 Severe allergic reactions (anaphylaxis Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more ) can be life threatening and usually include swelling of the throat, inability to breathe, and low blood pressure.

-Many people tell their doctor that they are allergic to an antibiotic when they have experienced only side effects that are not allergy-related (see Allergies to Drugs Allergies to Drugs People sometimes mistake many adverse drug reactions for allergies.
+It is important for people to tell health care practitioners if they are allergic to a particular antibiotic and to describe their past reaction when treated with that antibiotic.
+Many people have side effects when taking an antibiotic, but these effects may not be allergy-related (see Allergies to Drugs Allergies to Drugs People sometimes mistake many adverse drug reactions for allergies.
 For example, people who experience stomach discomfort after taking aspirin (a common adverse reaction) often say they are... read more ).
 The distinction is important because people who are allergic to an antibiotic should not be given that drug or an antibiotic closely related to it.
+That is because allergic reactions may be life threatening.
 However, people who have experienced only minor side effects can usually take related drugs or even continue taking the same drug.
 Health care practitioners can determine the significance of any unpleasant reaction people have to an antibiotic.